egil10/chords/README.md

 ## Usage

+### Building Custom Chords

+- Click on frets on the fretboard to place notes
+- Click at the nut (0th fret) to cycle between: unplayed → open (O) → muted (X)
+- Click other frets to toggle notes on/off
+- The app automatically filters chords to show only those matching your notes
+- All matching chords are displayed in real-time as you build your chord

 ### Viewing Chords

-- **Click a chord** in the library to see its fingering on the fretboard
+- Click any chord in the "Matching Chords" list to see its fingering on the fretboard
-- The fretboard shows which frets to press and highlights the root note
-- Chord information displays notes and intervals

-### Building Custom Chords
-- **Click frets** on the fretboard to build your own chord
+- Use the left/right arrows in the fretboard header to navigate through different voicings of the same chord
-- The app automatically tries to identify matching chords
-- Click the same fret again to deselect it
+- The fretboard displays the chord name and voicing number (e.g., "C • 1 / 5")

 ### Searching

 - Use the search bar to find chords by name (e.g., "A", "Am7", "Cmaj7")
-- Filter by chord type using the dropdown
+- Search also matches chord types and notes
-- Clear search to show all chords
+- Clear search to show all matching chords

+### View Modes

+- **Icons View** (default): Shows O (open), X (muted), or circle icons for pressed frets
+- **Notes View**: Toggle to see actual note names (E, C#, Ab, etc.) on the fretboard
+- Toggle between views using the "Notes" button

-### Views
+### Theme

-- **Grid View**: See all chords at once in a grid layout
-- **List View**: Focus on a single chord with detailed fretboard
+- Use the theme toggle in the header to switch between light and dark themes
+- Theme preference is saved in your browser

 ## Project Structure